The Importance of Hiring a Texas Wrongful Death Lawyer

-No amount of financial compensation can change the devastating event that occurred, but at Thomas J. Henry, our experienced wrongful death attorneys will ensure your case is handled effectively, allowing you to focus on your family and your healing.
+No amount of financial compensation can change the devastating event that occurred, but at Thomas J. Henry Law, our experienced wrongful death attorneys will ensure your case is handled effectively, allowing you to focus on your family and your healing.
 We want to advocate for you and help you every step of the way.

-Our wrongful death lawyers have handled a multitude of cases, ranging from automobile accidents, truck accidents, workplace accidents, and others.
+Our Texas wrongful death attorneys have handled a multitude of cases, ranging from automobile accidents, truck accidents, workplace accidents, and others.
 These cases can be complicated, but we dedicate ourselves to pursuing the maximum amount of compensation for you and your family.
-Thomas J. Henry’s attorneys are available 24 hours a day, seven days a week – including nights and weekends.
+Thomas J. Henry Law’s attorneys are available 24 hours a day, seven days a week – including nights and weekends.
 Our team is here to discuss your case at a time that suits your needs.

 In a wrongful death case, the law allows for the pursuit of compensation, and recoveries sought after for the following:

 - Lost income